github/docs/content/rest/using-the-rest-api/getting-started-with-the-rest-api.md

 > [!NOTE]
 > If you don't want to create a token, you can use {% data variables.product.prodname_cli %}. {% data variables.product.prodname_cli %} will take care of authentication for you, and help keep your account secure.
 For more information, see the [{% data variables.product.prodname_cli %} version of this page](/rest/guides/getting-started-with-the-rest-api?tool=cli).

-{% warning %}
+> [!WARNING]

-**Warning:** Treat your access token the same way you would treat your passwords or other sensitive credentials.
+> Treat your access token the same way you would treat your passwords or other sensitive credentials.
 For more information, see "[AUTOTITLE](/rest/overview/keeping-your-api-credentials-secure)."

-{% endwarning %}

 {% endcurl %}